 Initially, the news of an unplanned pregnancy can seem to bring life to an abrupt halt.
 Even if you haven’t made a decision — even if you haven’t thought about making a decision — you know the current path you’re on has been altered.
 You may wonder how to be happy about being pregnant when this isn’t something you planned for — and when, at this moment, you may be feeling the exact opposite.

-But as you deal with the initial shock of unplanned pregnancy, remember: you will not feel this way forever.
+But, as you deal with the initial shock of unplanned pregnancy, remember: you will not feel this way forever.

 You have a journey ahead of you that may be physically and emotionally trying.
 The upcoming weeks or months will likely be filled with thoughts and second thoughts, varying emotions and careful deliberation.
-It can be all too easy to feel overwhelmed by it all, which is why it’s especially important to seek out the positive aspects of an unexpected pregnancy:
+It can be all too easy to feel overwhelmed by it all, which is why it’s especially important to seek out the positive aspects of an unexpected pregnancy.

-You are not alone.
+1. You are not alone.

 Although about half of all pregnancies in the U.S. are unintended, it’s easy to feel isolated when the issue is not openly discussed.
 Fortunately, you have many places you can go for help getting emotional support, finding pregnancy information, and making a decision.